MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-msa.md

 ---
 title: Get started with a Microsoft account
-description: Get started with a Microsoft account
+description: Get started with Power Automate using a Microsoft account.
 author: georgiostrantzas

 ms.subservice: desktop-flow